-Every Nature Bar soap and shampoo bar is a circular soap.
-It contains a circular core ingredient, or as I call it the magical ingredient.
+Every Nature Bar soap and shampoo bar is contains a circular core ingredient.
 These are valuable natural ingredients that have already served a purpose for another product.
 But far from being ready to be thrown away.
-The magical ingredients so far are: Christmas tree, coffee grounds, orange, grapefruit, lemongrass, apple, brewer’s grain and horsetail.
+The circular ingredients so far are: Christmas tree, coffee grounds, orange, grapefruit, apple, brewer’s grain and horsetail.

 What is circular?